AndreKelling/yak/README.md

 ## Issues

 * SCSS and JS are still unclean written
-* I did not keep attention on the deployemnt tool of the original yak
+* I did not keep attention on the deployment tool of the original yak